Skip to main content

 --wait

-2. Edit your existing vcluster-platform.yaml file, or create a new file named vcluster-platform.yaml with content:
+2. Edit your existing vcluster-platform.yaml file, or create a new file named vcluster-platform.yaml with the following content:

 ingress: